 Similarly, write up is another accounting treatment where reversal of impairment is made.
 After an asset is impaired, the asset’s fair value may increase.
 Like if a property is in dispute, it will sell for less.
 But if the dispute is resolved, its value would rise and may gain more than impairment loss.

 Effect on Financial Statements

 Write down, affects both the income statement and balance sheet.
 An impairment charge is shown as a separate line item in the income statement.
 The reduced net profit due to impairment charge from income statement goes to reserve and surplus under shareholder’s equity, which affects the balance sheet.
 On the assets side, an asset is reduced by the same amount as impairment charge, thus making assets equal to liabilities and equity.

 The reduced asset value will lead to less depreciation, which will lead to a rise in net profit for future periods.

 Write down recognizes the fall in the value of an asset when the market value falls below book value.
 In contrast, writing off means completely removing an asset from the books due to no recoverable amount from that particular asset.
 Like if an investment is made in bonds of a company and that company goes bankrupt, the return on investment becomes highly unlikely.
 Therefore it’s written off from the balance sheet of the company.

 Write down enables the investors to see the real value of the assets rather than book value and help make them informed decisions.
 But it is also often used as a manipulating tool by the companies to lower their earnings for a tax benefit or future benefits.

-This has been a guide to Write Down and it’s Meaning.
-Here we discuss how does write down works, its types and their impairment test along with its effect and differences from write-offs.
+This article has been a guide to Write Down, and it’s meaning.
+Here we discuss how does write down works, its types, and their impairment test, along with its effect and differences from write-offs.
 You can learn more about from the following articles –